 1. Talk, email, phone your MLA or Mayor.
 Tell them how important your first responders are to you and to your community.
 Maybe share a story.
 Tell them you cannot stand by knowing that WorkSafeBC is NOT accepting mental health claims in a timely manner, thus NOT providing the “appropriate” treatment by a psychologist who specializes in first responders with these types of mental health injuries, and that you expect WorkSafe to do what they are legislated to do, and that is to provide financial benefits and immediate treatment to those injured on the job.
 Tell them you care about your first responders and like the other Provinces in Canada, you demand that this Government follow suit and enact a Presumptive Clause.

 2. If meeting with your MLA is not comfortable for you, then maybe

-send an email to them and to Andrew Weaver, John Horgan and Shane Simpson and yes, Christy Clark, telling her the same thing.
+send an email to them and to Andrew Weaver, John Horgan and Minister Bains telling them the same thing.
 Write them all and tell them that a presumptive clause can help first responders in your community.
 Mention in your note that you’ve come to understand that

 this clause could help with the suicides that are sadly on the rise

 amongst those who are there, 365, 24/7 to help you.
 Explain that it is

 time that first responders get the help and support that they deserve.

 BC is sadly lacking in this progression and concern when you look at